 Maintaining and improving execution speed and memory use is an important goal, and one that Readium aims to achieve.
 However, there is a dynamic balance to be struck as Readium also aims to provide a complete reference system for both EPUB and other emerging W3C standards.

 Protecting users from security violations is critical.
 Insofar as possible we strive to fix security issues promptly to protect users and maintain their trust.

 To the extent that Readium features affect the user experience, we want them to work in accordance with good human interface design principles, and to mesh well with platform-native HI conventions.
 Furthermore, we strive to integrate with platform accessibility features to allow access for all users, including those with disabilities.

-While IDPF is the sponsoring organization for Readium Project, governance of the project is by a seven-person board of directors rather than the policies and procedures IDPF utilizes for standards-development working groups.
-In addition, the board takes direction from the members of the Readium Foundation as well as the grass-roots needs and requests from the contributors (who need not be members of the Foundation).
+Governance of the project is by a seven-person board of directors which takes direction from the members of the Readium Foundation as well as the grass-roots needs and requests from the contributors (who need not be members of the Foundation).

-The above goals are a lot to bite off, so we consider the following out of scope for the project.
+The above set of goals are a lot to bite off, so we consider the following out of scope for the project:

-We do not plan to develop or host a full-featured commercial-quality application based on Readium.
+- We have no plans to develop or host a full-featured commercial-quality application based on Readium.
 Others are welcome to do so, of course.

 - Readium is not the solution to every problem.
 We focus on handling EPUB/WebPub publications, not complete solutions to every imaginable technology need.